 HCSB - Holman Christian Standard Bible: This is our Southern Baptist translation and is Very good. (the updated version of this translation is the CSB.)
 After several years of preliminary development, Holman Bible Publishers, the oldest Bible publisher in America, assembled an international, interdenominational team of 90 scholars, all of whom were committed to biblical inerrancy.
 Smaller teams of editors, stylists, and proofreaders then corrected and polished the translation.
 Outside consultants contributed valuable suggestions from their areas of expertise.
 An executive team then reviewed the final manuscripts.

 The HCSB uses optimal equivalence in translating.
 This approach seeks to combine the best features of both formal (word for word) and dynamic (thought for thought) equivalence.
 In the many places throughout Scripture where a word for word rendering is clearly understandable, a literal translation is used.
 In places where a literal rendering might be unclear, then a more dynamic translation is given.
 The HCSB has chosen to use the balance and beauty of optimal equivalence for a fresh translation of God's word that is both faithful to the words God inspired and "user friendly" to modern readers.
 This translation is presented at 7th grade reading level.

 OK, these are descriptive terms about some translations.
 Others are good as well such as the New King James Version and even the Revised Standard Version, but what about all the others.

 GENDER NEUTRALITY IS AN ISSUE

-Many newer translations have bought into the political correct rhetoric and therefore have determined that it is better for the Bible, in an attempt to inclusive (which it is anyway), must remove masculine references.
-Does this really matter?
-Oh yeah.
-Big time.
+Many newer translations have bought into the politically correct rhetoric and therefore have determined that it is better for the Bible, in an attempt to be inclusive (which it is anyway), must remove masculine references.
+This is a problem.